Peter Nørklit

 Peter Nørklit (born 13 February 1971) is a Danish former handballer and current handball coach.

+Career

-He has previously played for the Spanish clubs Portland San Antonio and BM Altea, and Danish sides FCK Håndbold and HØJ Håndbold.
+He played for the Spanish clubs Portland San Antonio and BM Altea, and Danish sides FCK Håndbold, Nordsjælland Håndbold and HØJ Håndbold.
+In 2008 he won the Danish Championship with FC Copenhagen.
+In 1998-99 he won the Spanish Cup with Portland San Antonio and the year after he won the 1999-2000 EHF Cup Winners' Cup.

+During the 1990s and the beginning of the 2000s, Nørklit was the first choice as goalkeeper of the Danish national handball team playing 131 national team matches.
+He was then replaced by Kasper Hvidt.

 He retired in 2019 at the age of 48, after 5 seasons at HØJ Håndbold.
 Afterwards he continued as a coach at the club.

-During the 1990s and the beginning of the 2000s, Nørklit was the first choice as goalkeeper of the Danish national handball team playing 131 national team matches.
+In 2022 he became the goalkeeping coach for the Danish Women's Youth Teams.

 In an addition to handball, he has worked as a high school teacher in Gentofte, teaching math and sports.

+Private life

 He is the father of fellow handball player Andrea Nørklit Jørgensen.
+His niece, Sarah Nørklit, is also a handball goalkeeper for HØJ Elite.